gjpelletier/PyOAE/README.md

 # Example calculation of the biological component of DIC in the global oceans

 The surface water DIC concentration of a given water mass is altered by air–sea gas exchange, the biological production/consumption of organic matter, and calcium carbonate (CaCO3) formation/dissolution (Burt et al, 2016).
-To isolate the biological component of DIC, a surface DIC concentration at atmospheric equilibrium is computed and subsequently removed from the observed DIC (DICobs).
+To isolate the biological component of DIC (DIC_bio), a surface DIC concentration at atmospheric equilibrium (DIC_atm) is computed, and subsequently removed from the observed DIC (DIC_obs).

-We use the following equation to represent DICbio:
+We use the following equation to represent DIC_bio:

-DICbio = DICobs – DICatm				(eqn 1)
+DIC_bio = DIC_obs – DIC_atm				(eqn 1)

 where

-- DICobs = observed DIC (OceanSODA-ETHZ)
+- DIC_obs = observed DIC (OceanSODA-ETHZ)
-- DICatm = DIC at equilibrium with atmospheric pCO2 and observed TA
+- DIC_atm = DIC at equilibrium with atmospheric pCO2 and observed TA

-We use the DIC reported in OceanSODA-ETHZ as the value of "DICobs" in each month at each grid cell from 1982-2022.
-Next, we calculate "DICatm" with PyCO2SYS using the atmospheric pCO2 from the SeaFlux data set, combined the observed TA from OceanSODA-ETHZ in each grid cell for each month from 1982-2022.
-Therefore, "DICatm" represents the hypothetical DIC that would be in equilibrium with the atmospheric pCO2.
-Finally, we calculated the 1982-2022 monthly values of "DICbio" using eqn 1 as DICbio = DICobs - DICatm
+We use the DIC reported in OceanSODA-ETHZ as the value of "DIC_obs" in each month at each grid cell from 1982-2022.
+Next, we calculate "DIC_atm" with PyCO2SYS using the atmospheric fCO2 from the SeaFlux data set, combined the observed TA from OceanSODA-ETHZ in each grid cell for each month from 1982-2022.
+Therefore, "DIC_atm" represents the hypothetical DIC that would be in equilibrium with the atmospheric pCO2.
+Finally, we calculated the 1982-2022 monthly values of "DIC_bio" using eqn 1 as DIC_bio = DIC_obs - DIC_atm

-The repeating annual cycle of DICbio can be represented as a sine function of the following form:
+The repeating annual cycle of DIC_bio can be represented as a sine function of the following form:

 y = mean + amplitude * sin(2π * (x - phase) / period)	(eqn 2)

 where

-- y = DICbio = DICobs – DICatm
+- y = DIC_bio = DIC_obs – DIC_atm
 - x = time as decimal year fraction (1982-2022)
 - mean = mean from sine-regression
 - amplitude = amplitude from sine-regression
 - phase = phase shift from sine-regression
 - period = assumed equal to 1 cycle per year

-PyOAE incudes functions (dic_bio and sine_fit) to calculate DICbio using eqn 1, and to find the optimum parameters of the sine-regression model in eqn 2.
+PyOAE incudes functions (dic_bio and sine_fit) to calculate DIC_bio using eqn 1, and to find the optimum parameters of the sine-regression model in eqn 2.
 We solve for the best-fit values of the parameters in eqn 2 at each grid cell including the mean, amplitude, and phase of the sine function at each location.

 In this example we use two netcdf files that we need to do the analysis, OceanSODA_ETHZ_for_PyOAE.nc and SeaFlux_for_PyOAE.nc, available to download at the following link:

 https://drive.google.com/drive/folders/1BGgVRk2Gf6mxNnX1Fxg0Q4GtZSAYMzef?usp=sharing

-We use the 1982-2022 monthly time series of DICbio as the observed "y" values in eqn 2 to estimate the best-fit parameters of eqn 2 at each location.
+We use the 1982-2022 monthly time series of DIC_bio as the observed "y" values in eqn 2 to estimate the best-fit parameters of eqn 2 at each location.

 References:
 - Clargo et al 2015 (https://doi.org/10.1016/j.marchem.2015.08.010)
 - Burt et al 2016 (https://doi.org/10.1002/lno.10243):

 In the following code block we loop through all of the grid cells in the global oceans to do the analysis.
-This takes about 45 minutes to calculate the monthly DICbio in each grid cell from 1982-2022, and solve for the best fit sine-regression model in each grid cell
+This takes about 45 minutes to calculate the monthly DIC_bio in each grid cell from 1982-2022, and solve for the best fit sine-regression model in each grid cell

 ```
+print('Computing DIC_bio, this takes about 45 minutes, please wait ...')
 import numpy as np
 import xarray as xr
 import matplotlib.pyplot as plt